Back to Blog

 The CAC no longer allows schools to register as Sole Proprietorships (Business Names).
 A school is considered a large-scale institution with public responsibility.
 Therefore, it must be registered as a Private Limited Liability Company.

-• Perpetual Succession: The school continues even if the owner changes.
+• Perpetual Succession: The school continues even if the founding owner changes or passes away—critical for long-term institutional credibility.

-• Contractual Power: The Ltd can sign supply contracts and rent leases in its own name.
+• Contractual Power: The Ltd can sign supply contracts, rent leases, and employment agreements in its own corporate name.

 2. The TRCN Board Requirement

-To register a school, the CAC often requires that at least one of the Directors must be a certified teacher registered with the Teachers Registration Council of Nigeria (TRCN).
+To register a school company, the CAC often requires that at least one of the Directors must be a certified teacher registered with the Teachers Registration Council of Nigeria (TRCN).

 Founder vs Director

-If the founder is not a teacher, they must appoint a qualified director or principal with TRCN certification during the CAC filing process to satisfy regulatory standards.
+If the founder is not a qualified teacher, they must appoint a qualified director or principal with TRCN certification during the CAC filing process to satisfy regulatory standards.
+This person becomes a legal director of the company and must be properly onboarded.

 3. Ministry of Education Approval

 CAC registration is the first hurdle.
-The second is the Operational Licensefrom your state's Ministry of Education (e.g., Lagos State Ministry of Education).
-They will inspect your facilities for:
+The second is the Operational Licensefrom your state's Ministry of Education (e.g., Lagos State Ministry of Education, SUBEB, or Universal Basic Education Commission).
+They will conduct a physical inspection of your facilities and evaluate:

 Facility Standards

-Proof that your teaching content aligns with the National Policy on Education.
+Proof that your teaching content aligns with the National Policy on Education and the NERDC-approved curriculum for the applicable school level.

 4. Step-by-Step Registration